 Unlike our previous visit, we were attempting to cram the travel and the riding into the weekend rather than take the more leisurely option of driving up Friday night.
-This resulted in a very exhausting couple of days but with such great riding on offer I think everyone thought it was worth the pain.
-So it was that D’andy, Elliott and myself left on Saturday to head up the M40 at 6:30 in the morning, with a very early start to accommodate the ritual ‘placing of the bikes’ on the car rack.
+This resulted in a very exhausting couple of days but with such great riding on offer everyone thought it was worth the pain.
+So it was that D’andy, Elliot and myself left on Saturday to head up the M40 at 6:30 in the morning, with a very early start to allow for the ritual ‘placing of the bikes’ on the car rack.

 But where were we going to ride?
 The Cadair Berwyn Loop

 Saturday was to be our XC day.
 By which I mean a long, non-technical but very scenic ride around Cadair Berwyn.
 This is the highest summit in the Berwyn Hills and was uncovered by D’Andy and Jem’s Google-fu, which found a MBR route we could follow.

 Anyone who has experience of routes posted on the internet knows what to expect, namely that not all the route is precisely as described.
 However, with the route programmed into D’Andy’s venerable Satmap GPS we managed to follow it pretty accurately and ultimately the information we found online was better than anticipated.
 In particular, The Edge Cycleworks have a decent write up.

 We chose to start the route from Llanrhaeadr-ym-Mochnant due to the fact it had better parking facilities for the day.
 The suggested route puts your start point in Llandrillo but quite honestly I think we chose rather well.
 Llanarmon would have given a brutal start to the day…